 Body of Shanann Watts was found in shallow grave, court document says

-The body Shanann Watts, a pregnant Colorado woman, whose husband authorities suspect of killing her and their two daughters, was found in a shallow grave, according to court documents revealed Saturday.
+The body of Shanann Watts, a pregnant Colorado woman, whose husband authorities suspect of killing her and their two daughters, was found in a shallow grave, according to court documents revealed Saturday.

 An earlier court filing said the bodies of Celeste, 3, and Bella, 4, were found Thursday submerged in oil tanks, and that they may have died from strangulation, Denver's KUSA-TV reported.